Michael Cohen testifies again before grand jury probing hush money scheme - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Gili Remen, Kara Scannell and Devan Cole contributed to this report.
+CNN’s Gili Remen, Kara Scannell, Devan Cole, Katelyn Polantz and Andrew Millman contributed to this report.